sirAvent/color-switch/README.md

-# color-switch
+# Color Switch, an game developed on ZeppOS
-A mind game that involves colors
+A mind game that involves colors.

+Currently published on the Zepp App Store as "Color Switch"